 Be a Water Warrior at The Color Run in Cape Town (or any town)!

-The Color Run is coming to the Stellenbosch next and we’re pumped up for the Happiest 5k!
-As we all know the WC (and other large parts of the country) are struggling with the massive drought and water restrictions that are in place.
+The Color Run is coming to the Cape Town on November 10 and we’re pumped up for the Happiest 5k!
+As we all know the WC (and other large parts of the country) are still struggling with the massive drought and water restrictions that are in place.

 As always, The Color Run is focused on community and this includes a conscious effort to ensure that the region only benefits from an influx of heroes.